FAQ

 How frequent and how long are the sessions?

-The frequency of the sessions is agreed upon at the beginning of the work and may change over time.
-To start with, we would typically meet once or twice weekly.
-Within the Lacanian orientation, the length of each session is variable, but more often than not, sessions last between 40 and 50 minutes.
+Frequency is agreed at the beginning of the work and may change over time; we would typically begin by meeting once or twice weekly.
+Within the Lacanian orientation, the length of each session is variable rather than fixed — most often falling between 35 and 50 minutes.
+The variable session is itself a feature of the work, and one we can discuss further at the consultation if it is unfamiliar.